viswanadh05/RaceToWin/README.md

 INSTRUCTIONS FOR USING JAVASCRIPT GAME APPLICATION

 Project Name		:	RACE TO WIN
-Project Team		:	Viswanadh Bhaskarla
+Project Author  :	Viswanadh Bhaskarla

 <!---------------------------------------------->

 Software Requirements needed to run the application:

-Operating system	:	Windows 7, 8, 10
+Operating system	:	Windows 7, 8, 10, Linux, MacOS
-Minimum RAM			:	2GB
-Minimum Graphics	:	1GB
+Minimum RAM			:	1GB
-Browser				:	Chrome, JAVASCRIPT AND ADOBE FLASH ENABLED
+Browser				:	Any with JAVASCRIPT AND ADOBE FLASH ENABLED

 <!------------------------------------------------>